 Some users report pinching their fingers if they are not placed in the middle of each plunger.
 Pinching your fingers is certainly not fun, but I would say this con is actually a plus, as it forces the user to concentrate more carefully on finger placement.

-2. The Prohands Gripmaster
+2. Prohands Gripmaster Hand Exerciser

 Touting itself as “the original spring-loaded hand and finger exerciser,” the Prohands Gripmaster guitar finger strengthener is still one of the most popular finger exercisers on the market.

-In the interest of full disclosure, I’ve owned a Prohands Gripmaster guitar finger strengthener for over a decade and still use it to this day.
 While not explicitly geared to guitarists (athletes and people undergoing occupational therapy use them widely, too), these comfortable, compact devices offer most of the more essential features you want in a finger trainer.

 Pros: